roy142142/lung-cancer-single-cell/README.md

 # lung-cancer-single-cell
-Workflow for single-cell and bulk transcriptomic analysis in lung adenocarcinoma.
+Demo Workflow for single-cell and bulk transcriptomic analysis in lung adenocarcinoma.

 ## Overview